 We may encounter unforeseen difficulties as we increase the scale of our service offerings to businesses.
 We sell Internet access, data networking and fiber connectivity to cellular towers and office buildings, video and business voice services to businesses and have increased our focus on growing this business.
 In order to grow our commercial business, we expect to continue investment in technology, equipment and personnel focused on the commercial business.
 Commercial business customers often require service level agreements and generally have heightened customer expectations for reliability of services.
-If our efforts to build the infrastructure to scale the commercial business are not successful, the growth of our commercial services business would be limited.
-We depend on interconnection and related services provided by certain third parties for the growth of our commercial business.
+If our efforts to build the infrastructure to scale the commercial business are not successful, the growth of our commercial business.
 As a result, our ability to implement changes as the services grow may be limited.
 If we are unable to meet these service level requirements or expectations, our commercial business could be adversely affected.
 Finally, we expect advances in communications technology, as well as changes in the marketplace and the regulatory and legislative environment.
 Consequently, we are unable to predict the effect that ongoing or future developments in these areas might have on our voice and commercial businesses and operations.